Double-Bee-24/MVC-books-library/README.md

 git clone https://github.com/Double-Bee-24/3.2-MVC-books-library.git
 ```

-### 2. Install dependencies
+### 2. Install dependencies in both 'frontend' and 'backend' folders
 ```bash
 npm i
 ```

+### 3. Set up database
-### 3. Create mySql database named mvc_library (you can use your own name, but make sure you set your DB_NAME in backend .env to this value)
+Create mySql database named mvc_library (you can use your own name, but make sure you set your DB_NAME in backend .env to this value)

 ### 4. Create and configure .env file in the backend and frontend directories
 'Frontend' directory should include next lines in .env file: